michaelpdeleon/2012-2013---InformationVisualization-D3.js/README.md

 # Technologies:
 HTML5, CSS3, D3.js
 # Description:
-This final assignment has 2 parts (top and bottom) on the webpage.
+This final assignment in D3.js has 2 parts (top and bottom) on the webpage.

 The top part shows a map of the U.S. with all 50 states.
 The 3 datasets involved are
 * U.S. population in 2010